aymanalali/api-and-automation-tests/README.md

 - **Validation**: Confirms the added device details like id, name, createdAt, year, price, etc.

 ## Reports
-- Test reports are generated in the `test-output` directory.
+- Test reports are generated in the master branch directly.
 - The reports provide detailed information on the test results, including pass/fail status for each test case.

 ## Important Points
 - Developed using Java, TestNG, and Rest Assured.
 - Ensured adherence to proper coding standards.
 - Comprehensive test coverage for both frontend and API functionalities.
+- api test path is: src/test/java/com/Intigral/tests/ApiTest.java
+- Frontend Test path is: src/test/java/com/Intigral/tests/FrontendTest.java

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.